cloud-carbon-footprint/cloud-carbon-footprint/microsite/docs/Methodology.md

 separate the estimation logic from both the data input source (e.g. cloud APIs, on-premise or co-located data centers) and the output source (e.g front-end dashboard, CSV, etc) so new inputs and outputs can easily be added.

-### Options for cloud usage and cost data source
+### Cloud usage and cost data source

-We support two approaches to gathering usage and cost data for different cloud providers.
-One approach gives a more holistic understanding of your emissions whereas the other prioritizes accuracy:

-#### 1. Using Billing Data for Cloud Usage (Holistic)
+#### Using Billing Data for Cloud Usage (Holistic)

-By default, we query cloud provider billing and usage APIs:
+By default, we query cloud provider billing and usage APIs to provide a holistic understanding of your emissions:

 - AWS Cost and Usage Reports with Amazon Athena
 - GCP Billing Export Table using BigQuery.
 - Azure Consumption Management API

+Please see the [Alternative Data Approaches](./AlternativeDataApproaches.md) page for additional information and other data sourcing options.

 This pulls usage and cost data from all linked accounts in your AWS, GCP, or Azure Organization.
 This approach provides us with a more holistic estimation of your cloud energy and carbon consumption, but may be less accurate as we use an average constant (rather than measured) CPU Utilization.